-We discuss the ongoing stream of sexual harassment allegations by women against powerful men, and what experts say is a pervasive culture of misogyny that enables sexual misconduct towards women, with Rebecca Solnit.
-Her recent article is headlined, “Let this flood of women’s stories never cease: On Fighting Foundational Misogyny One Story at a Time.”
+We discuss the ongoing stream of sexual harassment allegations by women against powerful men, and what experts say is a pervasive culture of misogyny that enables sexual misconduct toward women, with Rebecca Solnit.
+Her recent article is headlined “Let This Flood of Women’s Stories Never Cease: On Fighting Foundational Misogyny One Story at a Time.”

 REBECCA SOLNIT: And there’s so many ways to go at what’s happening, which is, as you note, tremendous.
-I think one of the first things to note is people who haven’t been paying attention are now forced to recognize how absolutely pervasive this is and how systemic it is.
-And you look at Weinstein or Charlie Rose and some of these other people and you see that entire systems around them were designed to accommodate their denigration, harassment, intimidation, silencing, devaluing, and sometimes assault on women.
-So that you can’t say “oh, it’s this bad guy.”
-It reminds me a little bit of the aftermath of Abu Ghraib where the Bush Administration kept wanting us to believe it was a few bad apples.
-And people like you on Democracy Now! were saying, no, it’s systemic.
-This too is systemic, which means that what we need to talk about isn’t just going after specific high profile perpetrators, but how do we change the system?
-How to undermine the patriarchy, the misogyny, the lack of empathy, the culture that makes men feel powerful and awesome when they do this stuff?
+I think one of the first things to note is, people who haven’t been paying attention are now forced to recognize how absolutely pervasive this is and how systemic it is.
+And you look at Weinstein or Charlie Rose and some of these other people, and you see that entire systems around them were designed to accommodate their denigration, harassment, intimidation, silencing, devaluing, and sometimes assault on women, and so that you can’t say, “Oh, it’s this bad guy.”
+It reminds me a little bit of the aftermath of Abu Ghraib, where the Bush administration kept wanting us to believe it was a few bad apples, and people like you on Democracy Now! were saying, “No, it’s systemic.”
+It is systemic, which means that what we need to talk about isn’t just going after specific high-profile perpetrators, but how do we change the system, how do we undermine the patriarchy, the misogyny, the lack of empathy, the culture that makes men feel powerful and awesome when they do this stuff.

-JUAN GONZÁLEZ: Rebecca Solnit, I’d like to ask you also, we have a situation here, as you are mentioning, the enablers, those who were complicit, who had knowledge of the abuse that was occurring, but said nothing, to what degree they have responsibility as well?
+JUAN GONZÁLEZ: Well, and, Rebecca Solnit, I’d like to ask you also, the—we have a situation here, as you’re mentioning, the enablers, those who were complicit, who had knowledge of the abuse that was occurring and the harassment that was occurring, but said nothing—to what degree they have responsibility, as well?
 And also, a system where many of these companies, when women step forward and have the courage to step forward and file complaints, they get settlements and then always a nondisclosure agreement, that you can never disclose the result of the litigation in which you were involved.